-The Audio category handles the triggering of audio files in Wavicle particles.
-This feature can be used multiple times in a single component, this allows a sophisticated audio logic to be used in particle effects.
+The Audio category handles the triggering of audio files in particle effects.
+This feature can be used multiple times in a single component and it allows a sophisticated audio logic to be used in the particle effects.

 The following options are available under the Audio category:

-This feature controls RTPC settings for CRYENGINE's Audio system.
-RTPC are audio attributes that can control certain aspects of sound (such as pitch, volume, filter cutoffs, etc).
-For more information about RTPC's, please refer to CRYENGINE's Audio documentation.
+Contains the Real-Time-Parameter-Controls (RTPC) settings for CRYENGINE's Audio system.
+RTPC are audio attributes that can control certain aspects of sound such as pitch, volume, filter cutoffs, etc. For more information about RTPC's, please refer to CRYENGINE's Audio documentation.

 This feature allows each particle in this component to trigger an audio event.